2018-2019 Arapahoe Community College Catalog [ARCHIVED CATALOG]

 CIP 470604 (ATC)

-The Associate of Applied Science Degree in Automotive Service Technology and related certificate programs are NATEF certified and taught by ASE certified Instructors.
+The Associate of Applied Science Degree in Automotive Service Technology and related certificate programs are ASE Education Foundation certified and taught by ASE certified Instructors.

 The two-year Automotive A.A.S. and certificate programs train students for employment in the automotive service industry as professional technicians and prepare students for the ASE (Automotive Service Excellence) certification examinations.
 This program includes ASE certification or manufacturer-specific training.
 Each class in the program requires 5-45 additional hours of hands-on and/or web based training (under supervision of the instructor) in addition to scheduled class hours.